Byter64/Code-Explorinator/README.md

 ### Abstract

 `Code Explorinator is a Unity Plugin that helps you visually explore code.
-The of days spaghetti code are numbered!
-It uses the C# Roslyn compiler to analyze the code and display it as an interactive UML Diagram.`
+The days of spaghetti code are over!
+It uses the C# Roslyn compiler to analyze your code within a unity project and displays it as an interactive class diagram.

+The project is displayed as an UML-like diagram through which you can navigate by scrolling and zooming.
+An adjustable graph size and a list with all types (classes, structs, interfaces, ...) declared in your code help you get an overview of the project's structure.`

 `--- 8< --- READ, THEN REPLACE WITH CUSTOM CONTENT BELOW HERE --- 8< ---`